-1.4.
+1.3.
 Purpose and Structure of CRWIA Report

 This report details how the CRWIA process has informed the development of STPR2 and provides an analysis of STPR2 in regard to CRWIA.
-It has been written for public consultation, as well as for use by decision-makers.
 It contains the following chapters:

-- Chapter 1 summarises the general background to STPR2 and the various impact assessments required for STPR2; - Chapter 2 provides detail on the legislative context for the CRWIA; - Chapter 3 provides a summary of the baseline used for assessment; - Chapter 4 summarises what is known about the views and experiences of children; young people and stakeholders; - Chapter 5 describes the approach to assessment; - Chapter 6 summarises the assessment findings; and - Chapter Error!
-Reference source not found. summarises findings and high-level r ecommendations.
+- Chapter 1 summarises the general background to STPR2 and the various impact assessments required for STPR2; - Chapter 2 provides detail on the legislative context for the CRWIA: - Chapter 3 provides a summary of the baseline used for assessment; - Chapter 4 summarises what is known about the views and experiences of children; young people and stakeholders; - Chapter 5 describes the approach to assessment; - Chapter 6 summarises the assessment findings; and - Chapter 7 summarises findings and high-level recommendations.

-A glossary is also provided in Appendix A which explains the terminology used throughout this report.
+A glossary is also provided in Appendix A: which explains the terminology used throughout this report.
+Appendix B: presents the equality topics, objectives and guidance questions.